dhmunro/dudley/README.md

 (The latter also leaves the parent group of the data variable as the current group.)

-Defining an anoymous group as a list item follows a similar pattern, except that the "root level" of any such group is its containing list variable.
+Defining an anonymous group as a list item follows a similar pattern, except that the "root level" of any such group is its containing list variable.
 It is impossible to append more items to an anonymous group after its initial declaration:

-    var = [
+    var =[
       = type(shape) @ address
-      /  # third item of list is a group of named parameters and variables param := type(shape) @ address
+      /[  # third item of list is a group of named parameters and variables param := type(shape) @ address
         var = type(shape) @ address
+        var = [ ... ]
+        var/ ...
         ----- and so on -----
-        ..  # or / to pop all the way out of a nested group declaration
+      ]
       ----- and so on -----
     ]